Biggie Smalls mural in Brooklyn vandalized

 "I woke up to this," said artist Vincent Ballentine, who spent two days creating the mural in 2019.

-Surveillance video shows someone with a dog close to the mural.
-It's hard to see what they're doing, but the person appears to take out a phone and take a picture or video in selfie mode.

-"I think the neighborhood really saw it as he was one of ours, and he made it out and he made something of himself.
-That's the story people hold on to," said Ballentine.
+"I think the neighborhood really saw it as he was one of ours, and he made it out and made something of himself.
+That's the story that people hold on to," said Ballentine.

 People passing by the vandalized mural on Friday were angry.